 Rebecca Day MBACP

+Counselling is an opportunity for you to find support at a difficult time in your life and to explore it at your own pace.
 I am a qualified person-centred therapist, meaning that I work in an open and collaborative way, with you at the heart of the therapy.
-Counselling is an opportunity for you to find support at a difficult time in your life and to explore it at your own pace.
-I am here to support you through your experience by being empathic and giving non-judgemental reflections in a confidential and safe environment.
 Acceptance and compassion are at the core of my practice.

-Each person’s experience is unique so it’s important to work to your own individual needs.
+Your individual experience is unique so it’s important to work to your own needs.
 I offer short-term and long-term counselling and remain flexible to changing situations.
-I see clients in-person and am also experienced at delivering therapy online, via video chat.

 I believe strongly in the strength of the therapeutic relationship in bringing about positive growth and change, but it must be the right relationship for you.
-I offer an initial 45-minute session so that we can meet, explore how the therapy will work for you and decide if we would like to work together.
-I understand that this first step can feel quite daunting, so I am also happy to talk on the phone or via email for the first meeting.
+I offer an initial 40-minute session so that we can meet, explore how the therapy will work for you and decide if we would like to work together.

-I offer daytime appointments on a Monday, Tuesday and Thursday and can offer some early evening appointments through the week if needed.
+I offer daytime appointments Monday - Friday and some early evening appointments through the week.

 Training, qualifications & experience